Bur Del

 3. You will be approved for one level of the home care package.
 You will be prioritised for care based on your assessed need.

 4. Each level of home care package provides a different subsidy amount.
 This amount is paid to your selected approved home care provider.
 The subsidy contributes to the total cost of your services and care delivery.
-It si expected that you will contribute to the cosy of your care where your personal circumstances allow.
+It is expected that you will contribute to the cost of your care where your personal circumstances allow.

-1. Home Care (CHP, QCSS, NDIS) – you may be eligible for services under the Commonwealth Home Support Programme if you are:
+1. Home Care (CHSP, QCSS, NDIS) – you may be eligible for services under the Commonwealth Home Support Programme if you are:

 2. 65 years or older, or 50 years or older and identify as an Aboriginal and Torres Strait Islander person, or 50 years or older and on a low income, homeless or at risk of homelessness